bpmutter/bpio-ii/src/data/blog/knowledge-is-the-new-uranium.md

 You can also use your knowledge resources for analytical natural language processing (NLP) like classification and sentiment analysis.
 Many of these analytical NLP tasks were possible before LLMs using traditional AI models and non-AI NLP, but these approaches require more specialized knowledge and development time to perform.
 LLMs turn these into matters of straightforward prompt engineering.

-At MongoDB, we recently conducted a "[[Skunkworks]]" hackathon project to analyze our code examples for various forms of bias, like being Western-centric or perpetuating stereotypes.
+At MongoDB, we recently conducted a "Skunkworks" hackathon project to analyze our code examples for various forms of bias, like being Western-centric or perpetuating stereotypes.
 We used a GPT-3.5 model as a classifier, which allowed us to quickly categorize examples without having to fine-tune a pre-trained model or go through the entire model training process from scratch.

 Unfortunately, I cannot share the source code as it's in a private repo.
 On a high level, the approach was to create a few-shot, chain-of-thought classifier function.